girish54321/react-native-typescript-starter/README.md

-# React Native TypeScript Starter
+# React Native TypeScript Starter with Flavors ❤️
 A React Native boilerplate project using Typescript and React Navigation.

  ## Demo iOS